 Our first business, Twice As Nice Designs, incorporates beautiful yarns that we custom dye for doll crafters worldwide.
 After some time working from home, we realized that many of our yarns would be perfect for knitting and crocheting, and that Winterset had a need for a specialized yarn shop.
 So Heartland Fiber was born!

-Marcia and I first opened the doors in October 2008 in a tiny, 250 square foot room adjacent to the Teddy Bear Turn Around consignment shop (which is a must stop when you come to Winterset), but quickly outgrew those digs.
+Marcia and I first opened the doors in October 2008 in a tiny, 250 square foot room adjacent to the Teddy Bear Turn Around consignment shop, but quickly outgrew those digs.
 Then, a door of opportunity opened when the owner of Hometown Decorating (a wonderfully talented designer and crafter of window dressings and more) asked if we would like to share her store space.
 We expanded to 500 square feet and were able to provide an atmosphere where knitters and crocheters could come in, sit down, have a cup of coffee, visit, knit and learn.
 Again, in March of 2010, a storefront opened up and we moved to the north side of Winterset’s historic square (between the famous Northside Cafe’ and the Madison County Dessert Factory) where we planned to stay!
 The coffee was still on and now we had LOTS of room to visit, knit and learn.
 Sadly, The Dessert Factory left….and so did we.
 We found a building on the east side of the square with much more potential.
 We moved in early 2012 and finally had more space for fabulous yarns!
 The business grew and Marcia retired.

 In 2014, I decided to purchase a building on the west side of the square.
 I broke the news to my ‘posse’ in early September AND, wait for it…moved again in October.
 This is an amazing opportunity to stay put for a very long time.
 We are now in a historic, 1500 square foot plus building.
 Wow, this is so cool!